Additional information available on the Pharmacy Technician Department website.

 Program Learning Outcomes

-Upon completion of the Pharmacy Technician program, students should be able to:
+Upon completion of the Pharmacy Technician degree program, students should be able to:

 - Collect, organize, and evaluate information for direct patient care